Bachelor of Construction Management (Honours) New

 Advancing technology is creating exciting opportunities for the construction industry.
 Innovative digital engineering, modelling and automation techniques are changing what’s possible.

 What will you do?Taught over four years full-time within a faculty ranked 40 in the world for computer science and engineering*, the degree leverages the University’s strong industry links and world-class research.
-Co-developed with industry, it features an emphasis on real-world experience, with an internship providing 456 hours of work-based training.
+Co-developed with industry, it features an emphasis on real-world experience, with an internship providing 456 hours of work-based training and industry internship opportunities embedded into the program during 3rd and 4th year.

 In addition to gaining a broad understanding of the foundations of the construction industry and associated project management—you’ll develop skills in evaluating, applying and using: